 Their home base

 Synanceia horrida can be found in coastal areas of the Indo-Pacific from India to China and down to the Philippines and Papua New Guinea to Australia and everywhere in between.
 Their main habitat is close to or on coral reefs and in estuaries, in salt or brackish water.

 Then they lie and wait for unsuspecting prey, mostly small fish, to come close.
 When the victim is less than their body lengths away, stonefish quickly open their mouth and suck the fish as a whole into their huge stomach.
 In the same way, stonefish swallow shrimps and other crustaceans, the same powerful sucking motion their fellow ambush predators use (Ambush predators: They got the look).

 Venomous touch as defence

 Like all the other venomous ambush predators, stonefish don’t use their venom to hunt or use it in an aggressive manner.
-Instead, the venom is their guarantee against other predators as well as people not paying any attention where they are putting their hand, feet or knees.
-That’s the stonefish venomous touch.
-The stronger the pressure at that point and the bigger the area that is in contact with the stonefish, the more of the venom can enter the bloodstream of the involuntary attacker.
+Instead, the venom is their guarantee against other predators as well as people not paying any attention to where they are placing their hands, feet or knees.
+That’s the stonefish’s venomous touch.
+The stronger the pressure at that point and the bigger the area that is in contact with the stonefish, the more venom can enter the bloodstream of the involuntary attacker.
 Nevertheless, humans still catch stonefish – on the one hand for the aquarium trade and on the other, they are a delicacy in some countries as their meat is not poisonous.

 Venomous versus poisonous